Candy, the Solitary Chimpanzee

 Wild animals often suffer greatly in captivity because they are placed in utterly foreign habitats—obviously a metal cage and a concrete floor is unnatural living for virtually every species, but even changes in climate, topography, and flora and fauna can put wild animals under physical and psychological strain.
 Captive animals typically live much shorter lives than their wild counterparts: for example, captive orcas have about one-third the average lifespan as wild orcas, who can live to be more than 100 years old!

 ALDF has worked on behalf of numerous captive animals.
 Ben the Bear lived most of his life in a tiny cage at a roadside zoo in Fayetteville, NC, his “habitat” being metal and concrete, much like Candy’s.
 In 2012, a district court judge signed a permanent injunction that allowed Ben to relocate to the Performing Animal Welfare Society sanctuary in California.
 ALDF also helped to win the freedom of another bear, Ricky, who lived in a cage at an ice cream shop in Pennsylvania for 16 years.
-Tony the tiger, who lives in a cage at a gas station in Louisiana, is another high-profile case for ALDF’s efforts to protect captive animals from inhumane treatment.
+Tony the tiger, who lived in a cage at a gas station in Louisiana, was another high-profile case for ALDF’s efforts to protect captive animals from inhumane treatment.

 How You Can Help Free Candy